-More people are diagnosed with skin cancer each year in the U.S. than all other cancers combined, per the American Cancer Society.
+More people are diagnosed with skin cancer each year in the U.S. than all other cancers combined.
 In fact, one in five Americans will develop skin cancer in their lifetime, according to the National Council on Skin Cancer Prevention.
 The overwhelming majority of melanoma and non-melanoma skin cancers are caused by exposure to the sun.
 Regular daily use of an SPF 15 or higher sunscreen significantly reduces the risk of developing skin cancer.
 When developing topicals to protect the skin from the damaging rays of the sun, it’s important to choose a formulation partner that understands the science and ingredients to incorporate and create products that are both safe and effective for consumers.

 While protection against UVB rays alone may help reduce the risk of some skin cancers, skin care products that offer more comprehensive protection are far more effective.
 Broad spectrum sunscreens that protect the skin from both UVA and UVB rays offer a better safeguard against sun damage and skin cancer, as UVA rays penetrate skin deeper than UVB rays and have been shown to play a significant role in the in the development of skin cancers.